mmosc/mmosc.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a physicist turned computer scientist pursuing a PhD student at the [Multimedia Mining and Search Group](https://www.hcai.at) of the [Johannes Kepler University Linz](https://www.jku.at/en), Austria.
+I am a physicist turned computer scientist, currently a PhD student at the [Multimedia Mining and Search Group](https://www.hcai.at) of the [Johannes Kepler University Linz](https://www.jku.at/en), Austria.